vmware-nsx/eval-docs-ids-ips/docs/8-AdvancedAttackandConfiguration.md

 In this **optional** exercise, we will explore some more advanced options in the NSX Distributed IDS/IPS Configuration
  * Tuning IDS/IPS Profile to turn off irrelevant signatures
- * Attempt to evade IDS/IPS detection by using obfuscations
  * Enable IDS/IPS event logging directly from each host to a syslog collector/SIEM

 **Tuning IDS/IPS Profile to turn off irrelevant signatures**